Sore Must Be the Storm: Plot

-Mare, who is recovering from Pott's attack, gets back home from the hospital.
+Mare, who is recovering from Potts's attack, gets back home from the hospital.
 Outside her house, news reporters swarm her, Lori, and Helen.
 Once they’re inside, Lori opens up to Mare about Ryan's fight at school.
-She also reveals that John is having another affair with Sonia, a woman from his past, and that Ryan's fight was a result of keeping that secret bottled up.
+She also reveals that John is having another affair with Sandra, a woman from his past, and that Ryan's fight was a result of keeping that secret bottled up.
 During Mare's welcome-home party, Dawn breaks down and expresses her gratitude to Mare for saving Katie.

 Chief Carter has a meeting with Mare, informing her that he will assign her to Erin's case since Zabel has been killed.
 Brianna meets with Mare and Chief Carter, revealing that Dylan lied about his whereabouts; he wasn’t home the night Erin was murdered.
 Brianna's dad apologizes for his earlier outburst against Mare, thanking her for safeguarding their community and locating the missing girls.
 Mare and Captain Carter call Dylan in under the pretense of taking a statement, but they make it clear that he is a key suspect in the case, which leads him to request a lawyer.
 Later that night, Dylan confronts Jess at gunpoint, thinking she talked to the police, and warns her to stay silent.